pedrazamiguez/online-bookstore-api/README.md

 - **PostgreSQL** or **MongoDB** for persistent data storage
 - **Redis** for caching
 - **ElasticSearch** for advanced search features
-- **Microservice Architecture** with service discovery and API gateways
+- **Microservice Architecture** with service discovery and API gateway

 ### Pricing Strategy